Your Bag

 Before embarking on the final phase of assembling a complete Habuka timepiece, the watchmakers and I took a moment to pause and catch our breath in the watchmaking room.
 It was a rare opportunity to engage in an intimate conversation with the individuals who dedicated most of their time to assembling and meticulously inspecting these timepieces, ensuring that each one is finalized to perfection for its eventual owner to enjoy without any concerns.
 During this brief respite, which lasted approximately 15 to 20 minutes, I had the privilege of gaining firsthand insights from the talented craftsmen behind the scenes, reminiscing as we shared our experiences.
 We exchanged mutual admiration for our respective crafts, and I expressed my gratitude to them for consistently delivering such exceptional quality products to Gnomon Watches, always striving for improvement without compromising on quality or design.

-Each of the component is incredibly crafted
+Each of the component is incredibly crafted.

 In our discussion about the meticulous quality checks conducted on each watch, there was unanimous agreement among the watchmakers that all components, from the inaugural Ryukyu divers to the latest Habuka Deluxes and Yoshinos, were of impeccable quality.
 Their pride in their work was palpable as they shared this firsthand insight, further solidifying my own pride in the Hitori timepieces I've owned.
 They emphasized the meticulous manufacturing process undertaken by the specialists responsible for producing each component for Hitori, ensuring that the assembly process was equally meticulous and painstaking.
 "Seeing each part meticulously crafted fills us with motivation and satisfaction to assemble them into the final product," remarked the senior watchmaker.
 As a brief aside, I must clarify that I refrained from mentioning their names simply because none of them wore name tags; instead, they referred to themselves as "watchmakers" or "specialists."

-I can vouch personally for the Habuka’s quality
+I can vouch personally for the Habuka’s quality.

 The Final Check